Amazon offers Kindle e-readers with features and prices to suit the taste of any bookworm. We’ll help you pick the one that’s perfect for you.

 By Michael Ansaldo and Séamus Bellamy

-The Kindle is the undisputed leader in e-readers, and Amazon makes several models.
-Knowing which Kindle to buy depends on your budget and your reading preferences.
-With this guide and our in-depth reviews, we’ll help you find just the right Kindle for you or your lucky loved one.
+The Kindle is the reigning leader among e-readers.
+But Amazon makes several models—knowing which Kindle to buy depends on your budget and your reading preferences.
+That’s where this guide comes in.
+With our help, you’ll find just the right Kindle for you or your lucky loved one.

-Amazon’s E Ink slabs were first introduced to the world in 2007, and currently there are four models with varying feature sets—even one for kids.
-A few scrappy competitors may nip at the Kindle’s heels, but none can hold a candle to the sheer volume of books, comics, and periodicals available to download and consume on a Kindle.
+Amazon’s E Ink slabs were first introduced to the world in 2007, and currently there are four models with different feature sets—plus a variant designed for kids.
+A few scrappy competitors may nip at the Kindle’s heels, but none can hold a candle to the sheer volume of books, comics, and periodicals available for easy download and consumption on a Kindle.

-With all models, you can buy an ‘Ad-Supported’ model, which has advertisements that appear on the Kindle’s lock screen, or pay an additional $15-$20 for a version ‘Without Ads,’ which should be self-explanatory.
+With all models, you can buy an ‘Ad-Supported’ model, which has advertisements that appear on the Kindle’s lock screen, or pay an additional $15 to $20 for a version ‘Without Ads,’ which should be self-explanatory.
 We show the price for the ‘Ad-Supported’ model in our reviews.
-You can click the Without Ads button on any Kindle’s product page to skip the marketing campaigns.
+Click the Without Ads button on any Kindle’s product page to get the version free of marketing campaigns.

 The very name of Amazon’s “All-new Kindle Oasis” would seem to herald a radical overhaul.
-Thankfully, the changes to Amazon’s top-shelf e-reader are far less dramatic.
+But the changes to Amazon’s top-shelf e-reader are far less dramatic.
 Beyond the introduction of a new color-adjustable front light that can warm or cool the screen’s illumination, the All-new Kindle Oasis remains strikingly similar to its predecessor.
 And that’s good news.
-It’s still the best e-reading experience you can buy.
+It’s still the best e-reading experience you can buy—and your only option if you want a Kindle with cellular connectivity included.
 Read our full review.